PiBrewing/craftbeerpi4-documentation/master/examples/example-influxdb2.md

 If you are not used to the flux queries, you can go to the influxdb data explorer and select your sensor as you did above and open the script editor.
 ![InfluxDB data](../../.gitbook/assets/cbpi4_grafana_influx_script_editor.png)

 Now the corresponding flux query will be shown on the influxdb interface.
-Copy this query. and paste it into the query form for the grafana visualizaiton.
+Copy this query. and paste it into the query form for the grafana visualization.

 ![InfluxDB query](../../.gitbook/assets/cbpi4_grafana_influx_script.png)
 {% endhint %}